comp-physics/roseNNa/README.md

         #for *.mod and *.o files
         mkdir -p objFiles
 ```
-This encodes the models, writing the weights and architecture to text files called `onnxModel.txt` and `onnxWeights.txt`.
+This encodes the models, writing the weights and architecture to text files called `onnxModel.txt` and `onnxWeights.txt` and creates a new `.f90` file called `modelCreator.f90`.
 Information about the model is also included in a library helper module `variable.fpp`.

-`make library` compiles the library into `libcorelib.a`, which is required to link other `*.o` files with the library.
+Then, in the same `/fLibrary` directory, run `make library`.
+This compiles the library into `libcorelib.a`, which is required to link other `*.o` files with the library.
+This library file is now ready to be integrated into any Fortran/C workflow.

 ## Fortran usage